How To Design a Bulletproof Customer Experience

 What are some of the most common mistakes when designing customer service processes?
 This could be a long list, but let’s consider some of the most essential points:

 The critical aspect of preparing for a bulletproof customer experience strategy is protecting the business’s reputation and retaining existing customers.
-Losing regular customers because of a poor customer experience is extremely expensive, and customer service disasters often end up in the media, making it hard to attract new customers.
+Losing regular customers due to a poor customer experience is extremely expensive, and customer service disasters often make headlines, making it hard to attract new customers.

-So, what are the key areas to focus on for the creation of a positive customer experience strategy that also includes bulletproof elements to protect against failure?
+So, what are the key areas to focus on when creating a positive customer experience strategy that also includes bulletproof elements to protect against failure?

 Employee Training

-This includes the hiring and onboarding process, but also any ongoing training.
+This includes the hiring and onboarding process as well as any ongoing training.
 Employees who lack proper training may not have the necessary skills or knowledge to address customer needs effectively.
 This gap can lead to misunderstandings, incorrect information, or an inability to solve problems, resulting in a negative customer experience.

 Lack of Empowerment and Flexibility